 When it comes to lower receivers, there’s a huge variety to choose from!
 Forget about those cheap imports and tiny unreliable companies.
 We prefer suppliers who handle everything in-house rather than relying on a sub-supplier.
 There is one major exception to this.
 Because of the complexity and size of the required facility, virtually all suppliers rely on one of a few suppliers for the forged blanks prior to final machining.

 From our experience, there are a few suppliers whose lowers range from basic economical models to ultra-high-end specialty models, yet still meet our high standards for quality and reliability.

-After refining what you need, you can begin to choose what you want and of course what you can afford.
-The choice is all yours, and I hope we’ve given you enough here to make that choice wisely.
-Now go have fun building that gun!
+Once you’ve figured out your needs, it’s time to indulge in what you want and what fits your budget.
+The choice is all yours, and we hope we’ve given you enough to make a wise decision.
+Now, go out there and have a blast building that gun!